lukebrider-woolard-cgi/known-world-encyclopaedia/lore/Locations/Towns/Crossroads.md

 ## Notable Locations
 #### Town Hold
 Location - On top of a small bluff on the east side of the town The seat of government for the region.
-The grounds include stables, a mage tower, and an armour.
+The grounds include stables, a mage tower, and an armoury.
 It is well protected by fort walls and the town garrison.
 #### Three Springs Inn
 Location - Centre of the town next to the river
 A fancy inn frequented by merchants and travelling dignitaries.
 Owned and run by a single family.
 Serves the town's famous honey mead.